xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 The first processor is to define the new class-name tag as this is an unkeyed list.
 It serves the same purpose as the `embedded_tag` attribute.
 This is done by a custom Starlark script.
 The processor `processors.starlark` allow you to programatically transform the data.
 It is very flexible and allows to perform operations that are not natively offered by the plugins.
 The detail of the Starlark script is presented on the next section.

 The other processors used are to standardize the data.
-They reduce the prefix path name, convert some data returned as string to unsigned integer and ensure that underscores `_` are used in tags and field instead of dashes `-`.
+They reduce the prefix path name, convert some data returned as string to unsigned integer and ensure that underscores `_` are used in tags and fields instead of dashes `-`.

 ```
 [[processors.starlark]]